DA01171997/SimpleFTP/pythonVer/WorkingVer1/README.txt

 			fileOnServer/ subdirectory.
 Any file that is put on the server by the client will also be placed in the fileOnServer/ subdirectory.

+Setup should looks something like this:
+~/.../clientSide/ - .
+		    |- ./DLFromServer/ - . <---(This sub directory get created when client "get" from server)
+				          |- arbitrary files "get" from server
+		    |- client.py
+		    |- supportFunc.py
+		    |- arbitrary files that client want to "put" on server
+		    |- arbitrary files that client want to "put" on server

+~/.../serverSide/ - .
+		    |- ./fileOnServer/ - . <---(*Need* to manually create this sub directory, place files for client to "get" in here)
+				         |- arbitrary files for client to "get"
+				         |- arbitrary files that client "put" will also be in here
+		    |- server.py
+		    |- supportFunc.py

 User Options:
 	1.	get - download file
 	2.	put - upload file